rotki/rotki/README.md

 	$ sudo pip install -r requirements.txt

-Rotkehlchen uses electron, we need to install it:
+Rotkehlchen uses electron, we need to install it.
+To do so you need `node.js` and `npm`.
+If you don't have it use homebrew to install it:

+    $ brew install node

+To get electron:

 	$ npm install --runtime=electron --target=1.8.4